-- 1. Do not touch anything, especially not the Ground Clamp, with the Gun or welding wire or an arc will be ignited. - 2.
-Do not touch internal Welder components while it is plugged in. - 13.
-Turn the Power Switch off and do not touch the Gun's Trigger and before connecting Power Cord: - 14.
-Plug the Power Cord into a properly grounded, GFCI protected 120VAC (20 amp rated) receptacle that matches the plug and turn the Power Switch ON.
+- 1. Do not touch anything (especially not the Ground Clamp) with the Torch or welding wire, or an arc may be ignited. - 2.
+Do not touch internal welder components while it is plugged in.

+Do not touch the Torch's Trigger.
+Plug the Power Cord into its electrical outlet and turn the welder ON.